Anthony-Noel Kelly

-Kelly's guilty verdict was made possible by a landmark ruling by the trial judge, Geoffrey Rivlin QC, that human remains used for medical research could be classed as property, and were therefore stolen in this case.
+Kelly's guilty verdict was made possible by a landmark ruling by the trial judge, Geoffrey Rivlin, that consistent with the rule in the Australian case Doodeward v Spence, human remains prepared for medical research could be property to which the RCS had a right of possession.
+Consistent with the Theft Act, they were therefore capable of being stolen.
 He and Lyndsay were the first people ever to be convicted in England for stealing body parts.
+Kelly was sentenced to nine months in prison.
+The lab technician who had helped him, Neil Lindsey, received a six-month suspended sentence.